appwrite/lite/README.md

 # lite
-A single container version of Appwrite with minimum must have features.
+A solitary compartment form of Appwrite with least should have highlights.